■ Duties and responsibilities:

 Why access is important

 As a physician, your ability to access patient records may be important for several reasons.
-If you face a College or hospital complaint, or a legal action, ready and direct access to those records that document the care you provided or helped deliver will make it more efficient to respond.
+If you face a College or hospital complaint, or a legal action, ready and direct access to records that document the care you provided will make it more efficient to respond.

 What can happen if you leave a practice and are not the custodian?

 Custodians may be unaware of your obligations or you may not wish to share with them the reasons for needing access (e.g. that you are the subject of a complaint or legal action).
-Similarly, obtaining access to records through patient consent or as part of the College or legal process is not always feasible, efficient, or quick.
+Similarly, obtaining access to records through patient consent or as part of the College or legal process is not always feasible or efficient.

 How can you ensure access to records?

-Clarify in writing whether the patients you will see will be considered your patients or the clinic’s patients.
-The answer will generally determine who will be the custodian of records.
+Clarify in writing whether the patients you see will be considered your patients or the clinic’s patients.
+That answer will generally determine who will be the custodian of records.

-Also, clarify if you will be able to transfer the records of patients to a future practice location.
+Also, clarify if you will be able to transfer the records to a future practice location.
 The medical record the clinic provides could be a PDF file, a paper copy, or some other electronic format.
-It is unlikely the clinic will transfer an electronic file that can then be incorporated into your new electronic record system or used to continue documenting patient care.
-With a PDF or paper copy of the record, you may have to manually enter the data into your electronic record system, a time-consuming process.
+In some cases, the clinic might not be able or willing to transfer an electronic file that can then be incorporated into your new electronic record system or used to continue documenting patient care.
+With a PDF or paper copy, you may have to manually enter the data into your electronic record system, a time-consuming process.

-In addition, the agreement should state that patients will be notified in advance of a planned departure, and it should clarify who will take on the responsibility of ensuring continuity of patient care after you leave, including who will be responsible for follow-up and for record retention, security, and destruction.
+In addition, the agreement should state that patients will be notified in advance of a planned departure, and it should clarify who will take on the responsibility for record retention, security, and destruction.

 When there is a change in practice ownership or membership, review the contract or agreement.

-Consider asking your personal business lawyer or your professional federation, or provincial or territorial medical association to review any contracts before you sign.
-Because matters concerning the business of medicine are outside the CMPA’s mandate, the Association is unable to assist with reviewing such contracts.
+Consider asking your personal business lawyer, or your professional federation or provincial or territorial medical association, to review any contracts before you sign.
+Since matters concerning the business of medicine are outside the CMPA’s mandate, we are unable to assist with reviewing such contracts.

 If you are currently working in one or more practice settings and do not have an agreement that addresses custodianship or access to records, consider asking for such agreements or clarification to ensure your access to records should you leave the practice.